RhetTbull/osxphotos/README.md

 ### Installing pre-built executable

 You can also download a stand-alone pre-built executable--that doesn't require installing python--from the [releases](https://github.com/RhetTbull/osxphotos/releases) page.
-Look for the file with a name similar to `osxphotos_MacOS_exe_darwin_x64_v0.42.9.zip`.
-In this case `v0.42.9` specifies version 0.42.9.
+Look for the file with a name similar to `osxphotos_MacOS_exe_darwin_x86_64_v0.63.5.zip`.
+In this case `v0.63.5` specifies version 0.63.5 and `x86_64` specifies Intel x86 platform; you should download the latest version available.
+For Apple Silicon, there is an equivalent `arm64` version of the executable.
 Unzip the file and put the included `osxphotos` binary in your system path.
-Currently, the binary is not signed or notarized so you'll have to authorize the app to run in the System Preferences | Security & Privacy settings.
-It's also likely this executable will not run on M1 Macs.
+Currently, the binary is not notarized so you'll have to authorize the app to run in the System Preferences | Security & Privacy settings.
 If you don't know how to do this, I recommend using `pipx` as described above.

 ## Documentation